equitymarkets/AirFares/README.md

 #### PROJECT DATABASE

 For the database we will be using NoSQL, or non-relational database specifically, MongoDB with PyMongo.
 After cleaning, the csvs will be loaded through the terminal in the resources folder that holds the csvs, then analyzed using a Jupyter Notebook.
-Specifically, we will run the commandmongoimport --type csv -d airline_data -c fare_prices --headerline --drop average_daily_fares.csv and mongoimport --type csv -d airline_data -c fuel_prices --headerline --drop fuel_prices_since_2000.csv to set up both the database (airline_data) and collections (fare_prices and fuel_prices).
+Specifically, we will run the command mongoimport --type csv -d airline_data -c fare_prices --headerline --drop average_daily_fares.csv and mongoimport --type csv -d airline_data -c fuel_prices --headerline --drop fuel_prices_since_2000.csv to set up both the database (airline_data) and collections (fare_prices and fuel_prices).
 Then we will import our necessary dependencies, including PyMongo (from pymongo import MongoClient), PrettyPrint (from pprint import pprint), Pandas (import pandas as pd), datetime (import datetime as dt), and matplotlib (import matplotlib.pyplot as plt).
 A line of JavaScript is also used to preserve the rendering of the matplotlib line chart.

 #### THE PROJECT IN STEPS